 7.1.
 Membership

-The Science and Adaptive Management Committee shall consist of no more than eight (8) subject matter expert members appointed by the Executive Committee.
+The Science and Adaptive Management Committee shall consist of eight-to-ten (8-10) subject matter expert members appointed by the Executive Committee.
 These positions will include:

 Four (4) specified subject matter experts with the following areas of expertise: